-CHOW WOO Mo Fong, Susan, aged 64, acted as an Executive Director of the Company from March 1997 to July 2016 and an Alternate Director to Mr. Frank John Sixt, an Executive Director of the Company, from May 2006 to July 2016, and has been an Alternate Director to Mr. Fok Kin Ning, Canning, Deputy Chairman of the Company, since May 2006.
+WOO Mo Fong, Susan (alias CHOW WOO Mo Fong, Susan), aged 65, acted as an Executive Director of the Company from March 1997 to July 2016 and an Alternate Director to Mr. Frank John Sixt, an Executive Director of the Company, from May 2006 to July 2016, and has been an Alternate Director to Mr. Fok Kin Ning, Canning, Deputy Chairman of the Company, since May 2006.
 Mrs. Chow is a Non-executive Director of CK Hutchison Holdings Limited and an Alternate Director of HK Electric Investments Manager Limited as the trustee-manager of HK Electric Investments, and HK Electric Investments Limited.
 Except for HKEIM, all the companies/investment trust mentioned above are listed in Hong Kong or overseas.
 She is a director of a substantial shareholder of the Company within the meaning of Part XV of the SFO.
 She is a qualified solicitor and holds a Bachelor's degree in Business Administration.

-MAN Ka Keung, Simon, aged 61, has been an Alternate Director to Mr. Ip Tak Chuen, Edmond, Deputy Chairman of the Company, since February 2008.
+MAN Ka Keung, Simon, aged 62, has been an Alternate Director to Mr. Ip Tak Chuen, Edmond, Deputy Chairman of the Company, since February 2008.
 He joined the CK Group in December 1987.
-He is a Member of the Executive Committee and the General Manager of Accounts Department of CK Asset Holdings Limited, a listed company.
+He is Executive Committee Member and General Manager of Accounts Department of CK Asset Holdings Limited, a listed company.
 He is a director of certain companies controlled by a substantial shareholder of the Company within the meaning of Part XV of the SFO.
-He has over 37 years of experience in accounting, auditing, tax and finance.
+He has over 38 years of experience in accounting, auditing, tax and finance.
 He holds a Bachelor's degree in Economics and is a member of Chartered Accountants Australia and New Zealand.

-Eirene YEUNG, aged 57, Alternate Director to Mr. Kam Hing Lam, the Group Managing Director of the Company, and the Company Secretary of the Company.
-She is also a Member of the Executive Committee, the Company Secretary and General Manager of Company Secretarial Department of CK Asset Holdings Limited.
+Eirene YEUNG, aged 58, Alternate Director to Mr. Kam Hing Lam, the Group Managing Director of the Company, and the Company Secretary of the Company.
+She is also Executive Committee Member and Company Secretary, and General Manager of Company Secretarial Department of CK Asset Holdings Limited.
 She is also the Company Secretary of CK Life Sciences Int'l., (Holdings) Inc. All the companies mentioned above are listed companies.
 Ms. Yeung is a Non-executive Director of ARA Asset Management (Fortune) Limited, the manager of Fortune Real Estate Investment Trust (listed in Hong Kong and Singapore).
 She is a director of certain companies controlled by a substantial shareholder of the Company within the meaning of Part XV of the SFO.
 Ms. Yeung joined the CK Group in August 1994.
 She is a solicitor of the High Court of the HKSAR and a non-practising solicitor of the Senior Courts of England and Wales.
 She is also a fellow member of The Hong Kong Institute of Chartered Secretaries and The Institute of Chartered Secretaries and Administrators.